Inferring biological processes with intrinsic noise from cross-sectional data

 Given the distinct dynamics learned by each approach, we next explored whether good interpolation accuracy correlates with learning the correct dynamics, and how molecular noise affects this relationship.
 To evaluate this, we performed perturbation studies to certify the correctness of the learned dynamics under initial conditions different from the training data (Materials and Methods).
 Specifically, we conduct knockdown experiments by setting the expression levels of specific genes to zero.
-We focus on experimentally measured outcomes for knockdowns of the genes \textit{C/EBP$\alpha$}, \textit{EKLF}, \textit{Fli1}, and \textit{cJun}.
-Experimental studies have reported that disruption of \textit{C/EBP$\alpha$} blocks the transition from the common myeloid to the granulocyte/monocyte progenitor\cite{zhang2004enhancement}, and knockdown of \textit{cJun} leads to loss of Monocytes lineage \cite{krumsiek2011hierarchical}.
-Similarly, disrupting \textit{Fli1} suppresses the Megakaryocytes cell type, while knock-down of the $EKLF$ gene leads to the absence of the Erythrocyte cell line \cite{nuez1995defective}.
-In \cref{perturbation}E, we report the probability of observing each cell type under various perturbation conditions.
+We focus on experimentally measured outcomes for knockdowns of the genes \textit{C/EBP$\alpha$} and \textit{EKLF}.
+Experimental studies have reported that disruption of \textit{C/EBP$\alpha$} blocks the transition from the common myeloid to the granulocyte/monocyte progenitor\cite{zhang2004enhancement}, and knock-down of the $EKLF$ gene leads to the absence of the Erythrocyte cell line \cite{nuez1995defective}.
+In Fig.~\ref{perturbation}E, we report the probability of observing each cell type under various perturbation conditions.
 To separate the effect of the force model from the influence of noise, we perform in-silico perturbation experiments across a range of noise levels.
-At low noise levels, both PRESCIENT and PFI, despite using different force models, accurately predict the perturbation outcomes.
+At low noise levels, both PRESCIENT and PFI-CLE, despite using different force models, accurately predict the perturbation outcomes.
 However, as molecular noise increases, differences in their inferred dynamics become more pronounced, with PRESCIENT being the most affected.
-For instance, under high noise conditions, PRESCIENT fails to recover the Monocyte/Granulocyte lineage in multiple knockdown scenarios, whereas PFI, which accounts for molecular noise, consistently reconstructs this lineage across all noise levels.
+For instance, under high noise conditions, PRESCIENT fails to recover the Monocyte/Granulocyte lineage in multiple knockdown scenarios, whereas PFI-CLE, which accounts for molecular noise, consistently reconstructs this lineage across all noise levels.
 In contrast, TrajectoryNet struggles to recover the Monocyte/Granulocyte lineage even at low noise, and as stochasticity increases, its ability to reconstruct the Megakaryocyte/Erythrocyte lineage also diminishes monotonically.
 These findings underscore the critical role of intrinsic stochasticity and illustrate how it can impede state-of-the-art methods from accurately capturing gene regulatory interactions during differentiation.
-The PFI approach, by incorporating intrinsic stochasticity, enables a clearer distinction between noise and regulatory components.